 The difference between job enrichment and job enlargement is one of number and quality.
 Job enrichment entails adding more responsibilities and increasing the workload, whereas job enlargement entails adding more responsibilities and increasing the workload.

-Job enrichment means having more duties and responsibilities in a present job description, whereas job enlargement refers to an individual finding happiness in their employment and personal growth possibilities.
+Job enlargement means having more duties and responsibilities in a present job description, whereas job enrichment refers to an individual finding happiness in their employment and personal growth possibilities.

 What are the advantages of Job Enrichment?

 (i) Employees in routine employment find their jobs to be tedious and dull.
 In general, there are a large number of such personnel.
 Job enrichment can alleviate these employees' frustrations by making their jobs more enjoyable.

 (ii) Job enrichment aids in lowering staff turnover and absence rates.